Dynamics of forced and unforced autophoretic particles: Unforced autophoretic particle

 The dynamics in the chaotic regime is explored further by considering a representative case of $\Pen=75$.
 The time series of instantaneous self-propulsion speed at $\Pen=75$ is shown in figure~\ref{fig:pe75_analysis}~(a).
 Following an initial transient that lasts till $t\approx3000$, the velocity settles into a characteristic pattern, with intermittent bursts of chaos that interrupt nearly regular oscillations of slowly varying amplitude~\citep{bpv1984}.
 The instantaneous position of the particle along the $z-$axis, evaluated using eq.~(\ref{eq:z_pos}), is plotted in fig~\ref{fig:pe75_analysis}~(b) as a function of time.
 After a transient period, the particle is seen to oscillate about a mean position of $z=-1$.
 The time-averaged concentration profile and streamlines of flow around the autophoretic particle, evaluated in the window $t\in\left(3000,8000\right)$, are plotted in figs.~\ref{fig:pe75_analysis}~(c) and (d), respectively.
 The concentration map is largely fore-aft symmetric, and this is consistent with the limited (net) mobility of the particle seen in (b).
 The pattern of the streamlines is qualitatively similar to that observed in the stirring regime (\textit{cf}. fig.~\ref{fig:conc_sfn_map}~(d)).
 A similar behaviour is observed at $\Pen=80$, following an initial transient period that lasts till $t\approx1500$.
 The intermittent bursts of chaos are more frequent, however, as observed in figure~\ref{fig:pe80_analysis}~(a).
 Due to the more frequent injections of this `turbulent' motion, the particle travels a larger distance than at $\Pen=75$, as seen from figure~\ref{fig:pe80_analysis}~(b).
 While the velocity and displacement time series of the autophoretic particle in the chaotic regime vary markedly depending upon the P\'{e}clet number, an analysis of the particle's mean square displacement and velocity autocorrelation reveals certain unifying features, as discussed below.

 In figure~\ref{fig:msd_mult}, the MSD of the particle is plotted as a function of the lag time for a range of P\'{e}clet numbers.
 At $\Pen=5$, corresponding to steady self-propulsion, the MSD grows as $\sim \tau^2$, since the particle moves rectilinearly at a constant speed.
-P\'{e}clet numbers in the range $27\leq\Pen<50$ are not examined since the particle is in a state of dynamic arrest, with only the fluid around it undergoing symmetric pumping, or stirring.
-In the chaotic regime, the MSD initially grows ballistically before transitioning to subdiffusive motion ($\sim \tau^{0.8}$).
-The timescale for the crossover in scaling is pushed to smaller values as $\Pen$ is increased.
-The subdiffusive exponent of $0.8$ is observed over a range of P\'{e}clet numbers between $55\leq\Pen\leq 80$, and thereby appears to be a universal signature of chaotic dynamics in the axisymmetric motion of autophoretic particles.
+P\'{e}clet numbers in the range $27\leq\Pen<50$ are not examined since the particle is practically stationary, with only the fluid around it undergoing symmetric pumping, or stirring.
+At $\Pen=55$ and $\Pen=58$, the mean square displacement grows quadratically with the lag time at early times, followed by a region of slower growth, before appearing to tend toward a long-time ballistic regime.
+This evolution may be qualitatively compared to the findings by~\cite{Hu2022}, who observed for $Pe=54$ that the MSD has an early-time and late-time ballistic regime.
+At $\Pen=80$, however, only an early-time ballistic motion is observed, followed by a transition to what more closely resembles a diffusive regime (MSD $\sim \tau$).
+While such a trend is not observed in axisymmetric simulations of~\cite{Hu2022}, who do not report computational results for $\Pen>60$, it is similar to the transition to diffusive motion observed their 3D simulations, albeit at lower values of the P\'{e}clet number ($\Pen\approx24.5$).
+The different MSD behaviors observed for $\Pen=55$ and $\Pen=80$ can be interpreted in terms of the differences in the velocity time series at these two P\'{e}clet numbers: the time series at $\Pen=55$ (fig.~\ref{fig:u_vs_time}~(e)) is within the window of period doubling identified by~\cite{Hu2022}, whereas that for $\Pen=80$ contains bursts of intermittent chaos (figure~\ref{fig:pe80_analysis}~(a)).
+Thus, we conjecture that the long-time diffusive motion of an autophoretic particle, whether constrained to axisymmetric motion or free to move in three dimensions, is due to intermittency in its chaotic dynamics.